The Art of Managing Medications at Home

 Preventing Accidental Ingestion

-One of the primary concerns when managing medications at home is preventing accidental ingestion, especially by children and pets.
+One of the primary concerns when managing medications at home is preventing accidental ingestion, especially by children or pets.
 To minimize this risk, it is advisable to store medications out of reach and sight.
 Many people choose to keep their medications up high, such as on top of the fridge in baskets or boxes separated by type (adults' vs. kids').

 In addition to storing medications out of reach, it is crucial to keep them in their original containers.
 Medication bottles are designed to be childproofed and contain important information from the label, including refill directions.
 Discarding the cotton in a new medication bottle immediately after opening is recommended, as the cotton can draw and absorb moisture, which may negatively affect the medication.